Low depth algorithms for quantum amplitude estimation: Introduction

 In recent times, there has been a lot of interest in reducing the resource requirements for amplitude estimation algorithms, moving towards the goal of finding an AE algorithm compatible with noisy intermediate scale quantum (NISQ) devices \cite{P18}.
 The major limitation for adapting amplitude estimation to nearer term devices is that the circuit $U$ needs to be run sequentially $O(1/\epsilon)$ times resulting in a high circuit depth for the algorithm.

 The classical amplitude estimation algorithm \cite{BHMT02} invokes the controlled quantum circuit $U$ at least $O(1/\epsilon)$ times in series followed by a quantum Fourier transform for estimating amplitudes to error $\epsilon$ using the phase estimation algorithm \cite{K95}.
-This makes applications of amplitude estimation like Monte Carlo methods or approximate counting prohibitive for near term hardware as, even in the case the oracle itself does not have significant depth, the high number of repetitions in series of the oracle makes the overall depth of the circuits prohibitive for the high noise rates of current NISQ devices.
+This makes applications of amplitude estimation like Monte Carlo methods or approximate counting prohibitive for near term hardware as, even in cases where the oracle itself does not have significant depth, the high number of repetitions in series of the oracle makes the overall depth of the circuits prohibitive for the high noise rates of current NISQ devices.
 A significant amount of recent work has tried to make amplitude estimation nearer term.
 The known results on amplitude estimation along with their resource requirements in terms of qubits, depth, and total number of oracle calls (number of times the circuit $U$ is run) are summarized in Table \ref{table1}.

 A number of recent works \cite{S20,AR20,grinko2019iterative} have given QFT free amplitude estimation algorithms, that is algorithms that do not require a Quantum Fourier transform (QFT) at the end of the computation.
 The QFT circuit is applied to a register with $O(\log(1/\epsilon))$ qubits and adds an asymptotic factor of $O( \log \log (1/\epsilon))$ to the overall circuit depth of the algorithm.
-Eliminating the QFT does not significantly lower the depth of the AE algorithm but it is an important step towards making amplitude estimation nearer term as it removes the need to apply controlled versions of the oracle, which incurs considerable overhead as it requires adding multiple controls to every gate in the oracle.
-The IQAE algorithm in Table \ref{table1} has the same asymptotic performance as \cite{S20, AR20}, however it can be viewed as the state of the art AE algorithm in practice, as it has a provable analysis with the lowest constant overheads among the known QFT free amplitude estimation methods.
+Eliminating the QFT does not significantly lower the depth of the AE algorithm, but it is an important step towards making amplitude estimation nearer term as it removes the need to apply controlled versions of the oracle.
+Controlled oracles incur considerable overhead as they require adding multiple controls to every gate in the oracle circuit.
+The iterative quantum amplitude estimation (IQAE) algorithm in Table \ref{table1} has the same asymptotic performance as \cite{S20, AR20}, however it can be viewed as the state of the art AE algorithm in practice, as it has a provable analysis with the lowest constant overheads among the known QFT free amplitude estimation methods.